Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 Just a week or so before we set off on a road trip around Ireland I was doing some research into our route and found a place where we could have a go on a hovercraft.
 We didn’t have definitive plans of where we were going to be on what date, and I left booking our experience until the actual day!
 Thankfully, just a few phone calls on the morning and they confirmed they could book us in.

 It was October.
 It wasn’t the school holidays.
 It was midweek.
 It was not one of their busier days.
-We were the only people there.
+Infact, we were the only people there!

 The well used trailer clattered along the bumpy track behind the tractor as our instructor, Dennis, towed the Other Half and I to the hovercraft fields.
 It could clearly hold far more people than just the two of us so we felt a bit lost with all that space.